tedyoung/dropwizard/docs/source/getting-started.rst

 Setting Up Maven
 ================

-We recommend you use Maven_ for new Dropwizard applications.
+We recommend that you use Maven_ for new Dropwizard applications.
 If you're a big Ant_ / Ivy_, Buildr_, Gradle_, SBT_, Leiningen_, or Gant_ fan, that's cool, but we use Maven and we'll be using Maven as we go through this example application.
 If you have any questions about how Maven works, `Maven: The Complete Reference`__ should have what you're looking for.
 (We're assuming you know how